Shoalsteed/I2PLocalization-/README.md

 Debian Installer

-# Regarding Strict Countries and Hidden Mode: Protection For I2P Participants Where Use may Be Prohibited
+# Regarding Strict Countries and Hidden Mode: Protection For I2P Participants Where Use May Be Prohibited

 I2P provides measures within its network and protocol design that provide circumvention, privacy and DPI protection for traffic and communication.
 What supports the I2P network technical capabilities is router distribution: having as many people as possible all over the world participating in the network.
 In recognition of countries where making use of privacy and anonymity technologies, protection for individuals participating in routing traffic have been put in place.